GoraNetwork/gora-dao-smartcontracts/README.md

 This repository is a work in progress and contains Algorand TEAL smart contracts of GoraDAO, plus interactive CLI to test and operate it!

-GoraDAO provides dynamic generation of Proposals and Vesting (optional for future development phase ) contracts via C2C calls and offers unique DAO features:
+GoraDAO provides dynamic generation of Staking, Proposals and Vesting (optional for future development phase ) contracts via C2C calls and offers unique DAO features:

-- Self-contained, decentralized, and permissionless lifecycle via interactive CLI
+- Self-contained, decentralized, and permission-less lifecycle
+- Interactive CLI
 - 100% Sybil resistant
 - 100% double-vote resistant (as per identity level on Algorand blockchain)
 - Configurable Subscription to DAO and Participation to Proposals